Kekkle/kekkles-korner/_posts/2026-07-09-Simple-survey.md

 date: 2026-07-09
 ---

 This project was actually completed in May, when I had the opportunity to do a simple volunteer project for the School Foods Matters charity in the UK.
 One of their missions is to teach children about food--how it's grown, cooked and sold--and so they offer various programs to schools where students can have hands-on experience with these skills.
-They needed some support updating their survey files for five, which would be printed and handed out at the events.
+They needed some support updating their survey files for five programs, which would be printed and handed out at the events.

 After completing the project, I thought it could be interesting to create an online version which students could access with a QR code and do on their phones/computers.
 So I had Cursor create a sample digital survey based on one of the questionnaires.
 That was the easy part--feed in the data, give some general instructions (eg., one question on the screen at a time), general font and style guides, and voila, a simple online survey.
 However, I like to give these projects a bit more design attention as I've found that Cursor/Ai doesn't always hit the design quite right.
 I found graphics on Canva that I liked and wanted to use, and did some back and forth with my agent on placement and sizing of the images, and in the end I'm happy with the result--simple, clean, inviting.